 The good news is that using a broker to buy your house is free.
 Correct, you do NOT pay a broker's fee.
 In other words, our services to help you buy your apartment or house in New York are completely free of charge!
 Once we have identified an interesting property the purchasing costs may be:

 You can go on the internet and try to find properties for sale on different websites to get an idea.
-However, if you decide to do this on your own, bear in mind that the process of finding the right place can be very frustrating and time consuming.
+However, if you decide to do this on your own, bear in mind that the process of finding the right place can be very frustrating and time-consuming.
 This is because most of the apartments in New York are marketed by brokers that are members of REBNY, the real estate board of New York, which ensures that new properties for sale are shared first within the broker community.
-Having someone like us by your side will not only give you access to ALL of the apartments in the market, we also understand very well what it takes to secure the unit if you like it.
-In such a competitive market as this one it is absolutely necessary to act fast and concise, so it helps knowing the rules of engagement.
+Having someone like us by your side will not only give you access to ALL of the apartments on the market, but we also understand very well what it takes to secure the unit if you like it.
+In a competitive market, it is absolutely necessary to act fast and concise, so it helps knowing the rules of engagement beforehand.

 This is an important question.
-If you have been to New York City before you may already have a preference, the reality of living here may be very different though.
-Many other factors come into play like; Where is your work or university?
+If you have been to New York City before, you may already have a preference; the reality of living here may be very different though.
+Many other factors come into play, such as: where is your work or university?
 Where will your children go to school?
 How big an apartment are you looking for?
 What kind of neighborhood do you feel at home?
 Would you like to rent it out in the future?
 And of course, what is your budget?
 We are happy to listen to your story and help you prioritize.